aeoncl/Tachyon-Detours/README.md

 ## Components
  - **Zathras**: DLL that allows msnmsgr.exe & wlcomm.exe to connect to Tachyon
  - **Draal**: EXE bootstrapper
+ - **Epsilon3**: DLL that starts and stop the server using the clients lifecycle

 ## Zathras
 Zathras is the backbone of Tachyon.